He Could Be the One

-"He Could Be the One" is a pop song by American recording artist and actress Miley Cyrus, performing as Hannah Montana – the alter ego of Miley Stewart – a character she played on the Disney Channel television series Hannah Montana.
+"He Could Be the One" is a song by fictional character Hannah Montana, recorded by American singer and actress Miley Cyrus for the soundtrack album Hannah Montana 3 (2009), which accompanied the third season of the Disney Channel series Hannah Montana.
 The song was co-written and co-produced by Kara DioGuardi and Mitch Allan.
-"He Could Be the One" was released for the album on an episode of the same title and the series' third soundtrack, Hannah Montana 3.
 A karaoke version is available in Disney's Karaoke Series: Hannah Montana 3.
 The song contains country rock elements in its music.

 The song became Cyrus' best-charting song as Montana, reaching the top twenty in Norway and the United States.
 "He Could Be the One" peaked at number 10 on the Billboard Hot 100, thus becoming Cyrus' first and only top ten song as Montana.
 It was also certified platinum by the Recording Industry Association of America (RIAA) after shipping over 1,000,000 copies.
 The song's accompanying music video was arranged from clips from various Hannah Montana episodes.
 It is also featured in Disney's Have a Laugh!s Re-Micks musical segment.